Jacqueline Lou Skaggs has a lot of patience, and quite an eye for detail.

 The idea to paint on the pennies came very naturally to Skaggs, but she was concerned the novelty of the pennies would transcend the conceptual ideas she was trying to impose on the coin.

 "I was an avid penny picker-upper.
 I never let one go.
-I loved the idea that coin," said Skaggs.
+I loved the idea thatthese very sentimental, thoughtful images were going to be applied to this discarded coin," said Skaggs.
 "There are layers of curiosity, philosophical and social, in the discarded coin- let alone the act of picking one up.
-I knew the novelty would just become another language of seduction. "these very sentimental, thoughtful images were going to be applied to this discarded
+I knew the novelty would just become another language of seduction. "

 After Skaggs cleaned the pennies with denatured alcohol to remove any surface dirt, she used a triple zero sized sable brush to achieve the minuscule details of each painting.
 Skaggs also cleverly chose to incorporate the year the penny was manufactured into the title of each artwork, effectively merging the two different identities into one.